Levertion/minecraft-json-schemas/README.md

 ## Design decisions
- - The use of the `minecraft:` namespace is mandatory anywhere it can be used
+ - The use of the `minecraft:` namespace is mandatory anywhere it can be used.
+This does mean that it will not necessarily validate against all vanilla files

 ## Current progress
 At the moment, the following files are supported: